Description: Federal Deficits

-Discover how debunking deficit myths can help Australia create a compassionate political system using its monetary sovereignty.
+Discover how debunking myths about deficits can help Australia create a compassionate political system using its monetary sovereignty.

 Introduction